Mikel44-N/parks-and-rec-budget-analysis-r/README.md

 ### 2. Total Budget by Department

 The first visualization groups the data by department and calculates the total budget allocated to each department.
+This visualization makes it possible to compare the overall budget levels across departments.

 ![Total Budget by Department](total-budget-by-department.png)

-**Total Budget by Department**

-This visualization makes it possible to compare the overall budget levels across departments.

 ### 3. Annual Budget for All Departments

 The second visualization groups the data by year and calculates the total annual budget across all departments.

-A line chart was then created to show how the combined annual budget changed over time.
+A line chart was created to show how the combined annual budget changed over time.

 ![Annual Budget for All Departments](annual-budget-all-department.png)

-**Annual Budget for All Departments**

 ### 4. Annual Budget per Department

-The third visualization examines the budget of each department across the years.
+The third visualization shows how the budget for each department changed over time.

-A line chart was created with department represented by colour, allowing the budget trends of individual departments to be compared over time.
+A line chart was created with department represented by color, allowing the budget trends of individual departments to be compared over time.

 ![Annual Budget per Department](annual-budget-per-department.png)

-**Annual Budget per Department**

 ## R Techniques Demonstrated